Fall Colors · Lake · River/Creek · Views · Waterfall · Wildflowers · Wildlife

 The first segment to the creek is often done by families.
 The creek at the bottom provides a nice resting area.

+The south half of this trail is in the Mount Evans Wilderness.
+Wilderness rules apply.
 Dogs must be on a hand-held leash.
-No motorized or mechanized equipment.
+No motorized equipment or mechanized transportation.
 No bikes.

 Camps, campfires and stock, where allowed, at least 100 feet from water and trails.
 Group size limited to 15 people and/or 10 pack/stock animals per party.
 Certified weed-free hay is required for stock.